Special relativity: Causality and prohibition of motion faster than light

-In Fig. 4-3, the time interval between the events A (the "cause") and B (the "effect") is 'time-like'; that is, there is a frame of reference in which events A and B occur at the same location in space, separated only by occurring at different times.
+In Fig. 4-6, the time interval between the events A (the "cause") and B (the "effect") is 'timelike'; that is, there is a frame of reference in which events A and B occur at the same location in space, separated only by occurring at different times.
 If A precedes B in that frame, then A precedes B in all frames accessible by a Lorentz transformation.
 It is possible for matter (or information) to travel (below light speed) from the location of A, starting at the time of A, to the location of B, arriving at the time of B, so there can be a causal relationship (with A the cause and B the effect).

-The interval AC in the diagram is 'space-like'; that is, there is a frame of reference in which events A and C occur simultaneously, separated only in space.
-There are also frames in which A precedes C (as shown) and frames in which C precedes A. However, there are no frames accessible by a Lorentz transformation, in which events A and C occur at the same location.
-If it were possible for a cause-and-effect relationship to exist between events A and C, then paradoxes of causality would result.
+The interval AC in the diagram is 'spacelike'; that is, there is a frame of reference in which events A and C occur simultaneously, separated only in space.
+There are also frames in which A precedes C (as shown) and frames in which C precedes A. But no frames are accessible by a Lorentz transformation, in which events A and C occur at the same location.
+If it were possible for a cause-and-effect relationship to exist between events A and C, paradoxes of causality would result.

 For example, if signals could be sent faster than light, then signals could be sent into the sender's past (observer B in the diagrams).
 A variety of causal paradoxes could then be constructed.